daniyalahmedkhan/PaymentUI/README.md

 Android simple application to fetch payment methods through API and shows in list.

 # Tech and Architecture
 Using Modern Android Development practices.
 Implemented MVVM-Clean Architecture.
-Repository pattern for data
+Repository pattern for data.
 Android MVVM (Model, View, ViewModel) google most recommended arch to make roboust application and separate things that make testing (Unit,UI) easily.

 # How it built